-This section should be read in conjunction with the University's IP policy, and for the purposes of this section the definitions of Taught Student, Postgraduate Research Student and Visiting Scholar shall have the meanings given to them in the IP policy.
+This section should be read in conjunction with the University's IP policy, and for the purposes of this section any defined terms shall have the meanings given to them in the IP policy.

 14.1 Intentions of Regulations

 These regulations are intended to protect the interests of you and the University in all matters of intellectual property.